-The second quarter also bore fruit to further growth opportunities for energy infrastructure companies around energy transition.
-Energy transition projects support the longevity of existing assets and can support future growth in cash flow.
-Drop-in fuels including carbon (through carbon capture and sequestration), hydrogen, renewable diesel, and renewable natural gas all create a pathway to a lower carbon future (see graph below) with minimal capital expenditure.
-An example of a new growth project announced during the quarter was TC Energy (TRP) and Pembina (PPL) developing a Carbon Capture and Sequestration (CCS) system in Canada, including the retrofitting of some existing pipelines.
-Repurposing existing pipelines significantly reduces the capital expenditures versus building a new pipeline.
-Pipeline utilization can also increase, which should be supportive of higher tariff rates for midstream companies.
+The third quarter also saw further growth opportunities for energy infrastructure companies around energy transition.
+Energy transition projects support the longevity of existing assets and can support future growth of cash flow.
+Fuels including carbon (through carbon capture and sequestration), hydrogen, renewable diesel, and renewable natural gas all create a pathway to a lower carbon future.